AzureAaron/hm-api/README.md

 ## Usage
 You can import HM API into your project like this:

-First, add the following Maven repository to your `build.gradle` file, ensure that it is always at the bottom of the repositories block.
+First, add the following Maven repository to your `build.gradle` file.

 ```groovy
 repositories {